Lampeter, Aberayron and New Quay Light Railway: A light railway from Lampeter

+Unbuilt Route to New Quay

 By mid-1904 the means of incorporating New Quay into the line was under consideration; the branch would have diverged near the site of the later Crossways Halt at the modern hamlet of Neuaddlwyd adjacent to the A482 main road.
+It would have turned through 90 degrees to climb southwards via Oakford, then turning southwest to enter the village of Llanarth. a station in the middle of the village was planned followed by a short tunnel to emerge between the present-day Llanina Arms pub and garden centre.

+The line would then descend past Wern mansion, via Gilfachreda to New Quay.
+This proposed route was used as the alignment in the late 1920s for a new main road from Llanarth to New Quay (the present day B4343).
+This road built has embankments, retaining walls, gentle curves and gradual gradients which are all railway-like in their construction.

-It would have turned through 90 degrees ro run southwards via Oakford, to Llanarth with a short tunnel near the present-day Llanania Arms.
-It would then descend via Gilfachreda to enter New Quay via the coastal plain to enter the town at a higher level to terminate near the current public library and car park, plus there may have been a steeply graded branch behind George Street and the present-day lifeboat station to reach the harbour.
+The route was planned to enter New Quay along New Road before following the present-day School Lane, crossing behind the rear of the primary school to Francis Street and New Quay Bowls Club to terminate at the public library and car park area at the top of the town.
+Also proposed was a steeply graded branch to the harbour running from the junction of School Lane and New Road to descend behind George Street and above the lifeboat station to reach the harbour area.

 It was to be a branch of the Aberayron line, diverging about 2 miles inland from Aberayron, and with significant gradients planned it would have consequently high operating costs.
 This was discussed with the County Council, in the interests of securing a grant from them; the 7 1/4 mile New Quay branch added £63,000 to the cost estimates.
 At this stage the receipts from the entire network were estimated to be £10 per mile per week.